-According to the National Highway Traffic Safety Administration (NHTSA), there were almost 700 known traffic deaths attributed to drowsy driving in 2019.
+According to the National Highway Traffic Safety Administration (NHTSA), there were 633 known traffic deaths attributed to drowsy driving in 2020.
 Thousands more are estimated to have been injured in drowsy driving crashes.
 Many experts in the fields of public health, traffic safety, and sleep science believe these estimates are far too low since fatigued driving is often underreported.

 The true scope of the problem is only beginning to come into focus.
 As researchers continue to study the prevalence and impact of fatigued driving on public health, it’s important for drivers of all ages and experience levels to educate themselves about the dangers of fatigued driving.
-In this blog, Lerner and Rowe Injury Attorneys explains the biggest risks of drowsy driving (plus what you can do if you’re injured by a fatigued driver).
+In this blog, Lerner and Rowe’s personal injury lawyers explain the biggest risks of drowsy driving (plus what you can do if you’re injured by a fatigued driver).

 #1: Fatigued Driving Slows Your Reaction Time